syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/pie-dough-nut.md

 {% previewsample "page.domainurl/code-snippet/circular-chart/pie-donut/various-radius" %}
 {% endif %}

-## Doughnut chart
+## Donut chart

-To achieve a doughnut in pie series, customize the `innerRadius` property of the series.
-By setting value greater than 0%, a doughnut will appear.
+To achieve a donut in the pie series, customize the `innerRadius` property of the series.
+By setting a value greater than 0%, a donut will appear.
 The `innerRadius` property takes value from 0% to 100% of the pie radius.

 {% if page.publishingplatform == "typescript" %}